Skip to main content

 • problem_protocol (optional): protocol to evaluate against.

 • skip_interventions (optional): skips creating interventions.
-Useful for backfill scripts, in which we might want to set the state, but not create interventions associated with the sate.
+Useful for backfill scripts, in which we might want to set the state, but not create interventions associated with the state.

 • trigger_source (optional): the source of the trigger for the transition.
 Used for logging purposes.